 The Wardens and Vestry have ultimate authority and responsibility for the governance of the church, including the responsibility for parish property and financial affairs.
 In collaboration with the Senior Priest, the Wardens and Vestry are responsible for developing and executing policies that promote the church's mission through worship, education, social action and service.

-The Vestry meets 8 or so times each year, normally on the 4th Sunday of a month following the 10:30am service.
+The Vestry meets monthly, normally on the 4th Sunday following the 10:30am service.

 The vestry is: